 - Floor coverings.
 Don’t discount the floor!
 Rug stores stock a whole range of floor coverings that not only add a boost of colour, but also make a comfy place for you kids to play.

+Get in touch with reliable local professional painters.
 We love to see the look on our clients faces after their homes have been transformed.
 If you have a kids’ room that you’d like professionally painted, get in contact with our friendly team.
-Call on 07 or fill out the form on this page, and we’ll get right back to you.
+Call us on 07 3829 5735 or fill out the form on this page, and we’ll get right back to you.

 Image by Dulux